greystone22/PycharmProject1/README.md

 # PycharmProject1
-This Python script is supposed to scan the Documents folder on a Windows machine
+This Python script is supposed to scan and display the contents of the Documents folder on a Windows machine